-- You must provide a copy of your textbook purchase receipt to the Office of Accessibility Resources before receiving your textbooks on CD.
+- Students must provide a copy of their textbook purchase receipt to the Office of Accessibility Resources staff before there are issued copies of their textbooks on CD.

-- Contact the Office of Accessibility Resources as soon as possible to arrange for interpretive services.
+- Contact the Office of Accessibility Resources as soon as possible to arrange for interpreter services.

-- For specific guidelines, see Interpretive Services Guidelines.
+- For specific policies and procedures, see Interpreter Services Policies and Procedures.